 How long does a collection account stay on your credit report?

-Collections can remain on your credit report for up to seven years.
-Even if you pay it in full, it’s still considered a negative account and will stay on your credit report as a paid collection account for seven years.
+Collection accounts can remain on your credit report for up to seven years from the date of default on the original account.
+Even if you pay it in full, it’s still considered a negative account and will stay on your credit report as a paid collection account for up to seven years.

 A collection account is separate from a charge off placed by the original creditor, which will likely also show up on your credit history for seven years.